jurgob/jurgo-boemo-blog/content/blog/an-easy-way-to-try-vonage-communication-api-locally/index.md

 4. your "backend" is in your local machine as far as you are developing, so you need to expose is somehow with tools like localtunnel.
 5. configure your application to hit your public locatunnel address, so you can receive in your local application the vonage events.

+after you do this, you can test a scenare where you reciave a PHONE call.
+Let's say you want to try a PHONE to BROWSER scenario.
+That means you have to add the following steps:

+6. setup some frontend
+7. configure our sdk in your frontend
+8. typically set up some db for storing some state of your business app.

-This is “easy” but not trivial, and the initial configuration and setup can be still pretty tricky for new developers.
+Those steps are “easy” but not a little time consuming, and the initial configuration and setup can be still pretty tricky for new developers.

-That’s why I’ve created this internal tool [https://github.com/jurgob/conversation-api-function](https://github.com/jurgob/conversation-api-function)

-In this article I m gonna explain why I did this and what the tool is doing for you, but first I suggest you do the following:

-go to the link above, follow the instruction, call your Vonage phone number (you will have one after you follow the tutorial) and hear a computer voice telling you “hello world”.
-I bet you are gonna do everything in less then 20 minutes!.
-That’s just to keep you exited!
-If you have some more time, look also the `Examples` list to see how many thing you can do.
+Simplify this is the main reason I wrote this tool.

 ### **What the tool is doing for me? the short version**